 It took a while before researchers got around to asking non-athletes the same question.
 But in a survey published online in February, 2009 in the British Journal of Sports Medicine, exactly 2 of the 250 people surveyed in Sydney, Australia, said that they would take a drug that would ensure both success and an early death.
 The head researcher concluded that “elite athletes are different from the general population, especially on desire to win.”

 That’s probably why, for some folks, drugs in performance horse disciplines is really no big deal.
 Those people are so competitive that they will do just about anything to win.
-While it is inconceivable for a pony clubber – who may be just as competitive as anybody, but who operates by a strict code of rules – to think about drugging a horse to win a weekend blue ribbon, it may become quite another matter to someone who is competing for a million dollar prize against the best riders and the best horses in the world.
-But in a hypercompetitive environment, with little concern for rules, f a top trainer said that he was feeding his winning horse a pint of kerosene every morning, you can bet that there would be a run on the camping stores the next day.
+While it is inconceivable for someone who may be just as competitive as anybody, but who operates by a strict code of rules to think about drugging a horse to win a weekend blue ribbon, it may become quite another matter to someone who is competing for a million dollar prize against the best riders and the best horses in the world.
+But in a hypercompetitive environment, with little concern for rules, if a top trainer said that he was feeding his winning horse a pint of kerosene every morning, you can pretty much bet that there would be a run on the camping stores the next day.

 4. Laziness – Drugs can be a shortcut for proper training, and competent riding ability, too.
-In the show horse ring, some amateurs seem to expect instant success with no work or effort from them – it’s a lot easier to drug a horse than it is to train it.
+Some riders seem to expect instant success with no work or effort from them – it’s a lot easier to drug a horse than it is to train it.
 In addition, some riders seem to want to do well without working hard – you can’t learn to be a good horseperson if all you do is show up at the barn and find that your boots have been shined.
 Some trainers may take these same people to shows and put them on nice horses that the clients might not be able to rider otherwise, thanks to drugs.
 And they can make a good living doing it (back to #1).
 Everybody’s happy (no one asks the horse)!

-5. Lack of oversight – If drugs are going to be taken out of the performance horse, resources are going to have to be committed to the effort.
-And, the fact is that lots of resources are being committed to the effort, But there are a bunch of shows going on – some big, some small – it’s pretty much impossible to get to all of them.
-Plus, it costs money to work do drug detection; that money is usually prioritized for other things.
+5. Problems with oversight – If drugs are going to be taken out of the performance horse, resources have to be committed to the effort.
+The fact is that lots of resources are being committed to the effort, But there are a bunch of shows and races going on – some big, some small – and it’s pretty much impossible to test horses at all of them.
+It costs money to work do drug detection; there are lots of shows; there are even more horses.
 Organizations like the FEI have a very aggressive “no tolerance” program for the top riders, but, in all honesty, this program applies to a very small percentage of horses, so it’s easier for them.
-Still, two things should be noted: 1) The horses do just fine under strict drugs rules (FEI competitions are very competitive and exciting, actually), and 2) Some of those people still look for other substances to give their horses.
+Still, two things should be noted: 1) FEI horses do just fine under strict drugs rules (FEI competitions are very competitive and exciting, actually), and 2) Some of those people still may look for other substances to give their horses.

 Further complicating the oversight situation is that there’s no single jurisdiction setting the rules.
 For example, in the United States, each state has its own rules about horse racing – ditto with show horses.
 Controlling medications are easier if you’re in Hong Kong, where treatments and medications are given and recorded by a handful of veterinarians, employed by the racetrack.
 Even show horses can come under several jurisdictions at the same time.
 Then there are other disciplines – like cutting and reining horses – that have little or no oversight over the drugs that go into horses.

 6. Lack of direction from the top – Effective change has to come from the top down.
 Until judges and various equine industries stop rewarding half-dead looking hunters, sleep-walking Western Pleasure horse, and trainers stop mounting barely competent amateurs on horses they can’t ride, the use of drugs in various endeavors will almost undoubtedly continue.
-It’s pretty sad state of affairs when the first concern is to follow the money, chase points, or win ribbons, and if you can achieve those goals by means other than good horsemanship, well, why not?
+If the goal is to follow the money, chase points, or win ribbons, and if you can achieve those goals by means other than good horsemanship, well, why not?